 (The list above is NOT exhaustive.
 2 marks for each correct and completely stated way.
 Maximum of 3 to be graded.
 Sub-Total: 6 marks.
-Grand Sub-Total: 10 marks) (Grand Total: 50 marks)
+Grand Sub-Total: 10 marks)

-Part III Answer THREE of the following FIVE questions.
+Answer THREE of the following FIVE questions.
 Each question carries 34 marks.